About the NAEP Reading Assessment

 Locate and Recall.
 When locating or recalling information from what they have read, students may identify explicitly stated information or may focus on specific elements of a story.

 Integrate and Interpret.
 When integrating and interpreting what they have read, students make complex inferences within and across texts; they may explain character motivation, infer the main idea of an article, or infer and explain the theme of a story.

 Critique and Evaluate.
 When critiquing or evaluating what they have read, students consider the text critically by viewing it from numerous perspectives; they may evaluate overall text quality or the effectiveness of particular aspects of the text.

-The proportion of the assessment questions devoted to each of the three cognitive targets varies by grade to reflect the developmental differences of students.
+The proportion of the assessment questions devoted to each of the three cognitive targets varies by grade to reflect grade level differences.

 |Grade||Locate and recall||Integrate and interpret||Critique and evaluate||Total number of questions|